-I don’t remember the exact date or even what specifically set the wheels in motion, but sometime in the not so distant past, I made the decision to become a minimalist.
+I don’t remember the exact date or what specifically set the wheels in motion, but sometime in the distant past, I decided to become a minimalist.

 Let me rephrase that.
 What I did was make the decision to cut back on the things, both tangible and intangible, that keep me from enjoying what I really want.
 I want life, minus the other stuff.